El Dorado Hills Brain Injury Lawyer

 After a patient has been diagnosed with a traumatic brain injury, they might be overwhelmed by the medical jargon.
 There are several treatment options that the medical team will consider based on the type of brain injury and its severity.
 Options include:

 - Medical Therapy: There are several common medications that a patient could be prescribed, including anti-inflammatories and blood pressure medications.
-It is important to ensure that the brain receives the right amount of oxygen and doesn’t swell in a closed space.
+It is essential to ensure that the brain receives the right amount of oxygen and doesn’t swell in a closed space.

 - Surgical Therapy: Sometimes, emergency care is necessary.
 Neurosurgeons may need to perform a craniotomy.
 This will temporarily remove a flap of the patient’s skull while the brain swells and reduces in size.
 Removing the skull will prevent the patient’s brain from herniating.
 The skull is put back in place once the swelling has gone down.